Designing a reflective AI ideation toolkit to help designers reason about AI behavior, values, and implications early.

 REFLECTION

 This project reinforced that designing for AI also means designing for uncertainty.
-Our assumptions about format and structure were refined by pilot testing, and the strongest decisions came from embracing what was not working.
-The toolkit only became useful once it aligned with the workflows, tools, and constraints designers already rely on.
+Our assumptions about format and structure were challenged through pilot testing, and the strongest decisions came from acknowledging what was not working.